What is the Relationship Between Soil and pH?

 Most vegetables prefer slightly acidic soils, with a pH range of 5.5-6.5.
 If your soil’s pH is too high or low, your plants won’t be able to absorb nutrients effectively, no matter how much fertilizer or water you provide.

-Our soils are porous due to them being sandy with large spaces between individual particles.
-They do not hold water or nutrients efficiently nor for long periods of time.
-This means whatever you apply to your soils (fertilizers, pesticides, irrigation) all move quickly through the soil profile, past the zone of uptake in the roots, and eventually into a water source.
+Our sandy soils are porous, so they do not hold water or nutrients efficiently nor for long periods of time.
+So, applications of fertilizers, pesticides, and water move more quickly through a sandy soil profile.
+If these treatments move past the zone of uptake in the roots, the plant cannot utilize them, and they end up washing off into our water sources.
 Fertilizer components such as nitrogen and phosphorous are extremely damaging to our water resources leading to algal blooms, fish kills, toxic red tide, etc.

 Treating Acidic Soil: